nishu88/Cutoff_Scrape/README.md

 # Cutoff_Scrape

-RVCE cutoff 2018 scraped from a Whatsapp group
+RVCE cutoff 2018 scraped from a Whatsapp group.

+USED PYTHON REGULAR EXPRESSIONS LIBRARY #regex